-Also slated for 2020 is a poetry collection called No Return: Too Narrow for My Shoulder Blades, which Grant describes as “an exploration of mythological female archetypes from the perspective of a Coast Salish woman of mixed blood.”
+Another project that Grant is working on is No Return: Too Narrow for My Shoulder Blades, a poetry collection which she describes as “an exploration of mythological female archetypes from the perspective of a Coast Salish woman of mixed blood.”
 The concept of “returning” will be explored in the context of returning to origins after a phase of self-realization, and the feeling of being trapped in an unfulfilling or dangerous place, either geographically or metaphorically, and overcome by a pressing need to escape.
 It is only after a transformative experience where pivotal lessons have been learned that there is enough emotional space to symbolically or literally “return.”

 Andrea Grant—Curriculum Vitae 2021